a4ojha/NBA-ML-Predictor/Machine Learning/README.md

-# Machine learning to predict game outcomes
+# Random Forest ML to predict game outcomes

 Libraries used:
 - Numpy